sikhote/sinclair.tech/static/md/thoughts/aws-cloud9-development.md

 ```

 ## Setup nvm, node, yarn, & prettier (for editor)
 Next, I installed a bunch Node related items that I use on a daily basis.
 NPM is already installed (yay), so I make sure the version I want is being used and then I instrall yarn as well.
 Pretier is needed globally installed because the Editor assumes it is available at the root level.
-I'm not a big fan, but it's better than not using it.
+I'm not a big fan of this way of using Prettier (bleh to global installs), but it's better than not using it.
 ```
 nvm install 14
 nvm alias default 14
-install yarn `npm install --global yarn install yarn `npm install --global prettier
+npm install --global yarn
+npm install --global prettier
 ```

 ## Configure Git